November 6, 2019

 That’s why the National Cattlemen’s Beef Association is rolling out a national marketing campaign to introduce BQA to consumers this fall.
 Research shows consumers respond favorably to knowing there are a set of animal welfare standards that are consistently followed throughout the beef industry: at least 50% of consumers said simply knowing about the program was enough to alleviate some of their beef production concerns.
 After learning more about the program, 75% of consumers agreed that BQA increased their confidence that the beef they eat is safe and 67% agreed that BQA increased their confidence that beef cattle are treated humanely.

 The campaign features a series of videos that introduce consumers to BQA and highlight the ongoing commitment of farmers and ranchers to animal care and producing high-quality beef.
 The videos appear on YouTube and are being promoted via Facebook, Instagram and Twitter.
 Additionally, more in-depth information about BQA is available on BeefItsWhatsForDinner.com.

 The goal of the campaign is to help consumers continue to feel good about how beef is raised by highlighting the commitment of farmers and ranchers, through BQA, to raising beef safely, humanely and sustainably.
-Your shoppers may have questions about BQA, which is why we are hosting a webinar on Wednesday, November 20th at 2 pm ET to share more details about the program and the promotional campaign.
-Join us to learn how to leverage BQA to make your customers feel even more confident about buying beef in your store.
+Your shoppers may have questions about BQA, which is why we hosted a webinar to share more details about the program and the promotional campaign.
+Watch the webinar to learn how to leverage BQA to make your customers feel even more confident about ordering beef in your restaurant.